matteo-convertino/otpmanager-app/README.md

 This way, the transition from Google Authenticator to OTP Manager will be quick and easy, without having to waste time manually resetting all your OTP codes.

 # Planned Features
-- [ ] Be able to delete with [slidable](https://pub.dev/packages/flutter_slidable)
-- [ ] Replace toast message with snackbar
 - [ ] Give the possibility to organize the accounts in folders or, assigning a tag to the accounts, filter them during the search
-- [ ] Show message if app is not the latest version available on the play store
 - [ ] [[Feature Request] Sort by Issuer / Username](https://github.com/matteo-convertino/otpmanager-app/issues/3)
 - [ ] [Backup accounts and codes](https://github.com/matteo-convertino/otpmanager-nextcloud/issues/2)